biromiro/aoc-2023/README.md

 The repository is organized into folders for each Advent of Code challenge day.
 Inside each folder, you will find:

 - `day-X.ipynb`: Jupyter notebook containing the Python code and explanations for the solutions to the challenges of day X.
-- `day-X.txt`: Input data necessary for solving the challenges of day X.
+- `input.txt`: Input data necessary for solving the challenges of day X.

 ## Getting Started